Keyboard shortcuts

 Cargo automates and standardizes many aspects of Rust development.
 Its core functions include:

-• Project Scaffolding: Creating new library or binary projects with a consistent directory structure (cargo new, cargo init).
+• Project Scaffolding: Creating new library or binary projects (packages) with a consistent directory structure (cargo new, cargo init). cargo new also initializes a Git repository by default, reflecting the common practice of using Git for version control in Rust projects.

-• Dependency Management: Automatically downloading and integrating required crates from Crates.io or other sources (e.g., Git repositories) based on declarations in the Cargo.toml manifest file.
+• Dependency Management: Automatically downloading and integrating required packages from Crates.io or other sources (e.g., Git repositories) based on declarations in the Cargo.toml manifest file.
+These dependencies provide crates that your package can use.

-• Building and Running: Compiling code with different optimization levels (debug vs. release), managing incremental builds, and executing binaries (cargo build, cargo run).
+• Building and Running: Compiling code from crates with different optimization levels (debug vs. release), managing incremental builds, and executing binaries (cargo build, cargo run).

 • Testing and Benchmarking: Discovering and executing tests and benchmarks (cargo test, cargo bench).
 (Covered in Chapter 24).

-• Packaging and Publishing: Preparing crates for distribution and uploading them to Crates.io (cargo package, cargo publish).
+• Packaging and Publishing: Preparing packages for distribution and uploading them to Crates.io (cargo package, cargo publish).

 • Tooling Integration: Acting as a frontend for other development tools like the formatter (cargo fmt), linter (cargo clippy), and documentation generator (cargo doc).